codeaashu/GitHub-Legacy/README.md

   <h4 align="center">✦ Transform your GitHub journey into a professional resume in seconds! ✦</h4>

-  ` Helpmate is a AI ChatBot web app where you can ask any question and you will get the answer. `
+  ` This tool automatically generates beautiful, customizable resumes by analyzing your GitHub activity, repositories, and contributions.
+Whether you're a developer, open-source contributor, or tech enthusiast, GitHubLegacy helps you showcase your legacy of innovation in a sleek and professional format. `
 <hr><img src="./public/Helpmate Mockup.png"/>

   ` Features 🌟 `